Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 directly apply `row_order()` on `ht1`, clustering will be first performed.
 Later when making the heatmap by `draw(ht1)`, the clustering will be applied again.
 This might be a problem that if you set k-means clustering in the heatmap.
-Since the clustering is applied twice, k-means might give you different clustering, which means, you might have different results from `row_order()` and you might have different heatmap.
+Since the clustering is applied twice, k-means might give you different clusterings, which means, you might have different results from `row_order()` and you might have different heatmap.

 In following chunk of code, `o1`, `o2` and `o3` might be different because each time, k-means